-Tim Cullen is in his second season as an assistant coach with the Pepperdine cross country and track teams in 2013-14.
+Tim Cullen is in his third season as an assistant coach with the Pepperdine cross country and track teams in 2014-15.

 Cullen, a 2009 graduate of Tulane University, competed on the Green Wave's cross country and track and field squads.
 As a senior, he was team captain and also served as Tulane's student body president.

 After graduating with a degree in political science, Cullen returned to Southern California, where he currently manages the Prostate Cancer Foundation's Athletes for a Cure program.
 Athletes for a Cure helps athletes of any skill and ability raise funds and awareness for the fight against prostate cancer.